This balsamic butter roasted asparagus penne pasta is incredible! The flavors are intense and delicious, and it comes together fast!

 Notes

-Asparagus: if asparagus isn’t in season (or you don’t like it), try broccoli or even cauliflower cut into bite-size pieces, and roast it per the recipe.
+Asparagus: if asparagus isn’t in season (or you don’t like it), try broccoli or cauliflower cut into bite-size pieces, and roast it per the recipe.

 Browned Butter: if you want to take this to a whole new level, brown the butter (quick and easy tutorial here) before adding it to the pasta.